awsdocs/amazon-msk-developer-guide/doc_source/msk-password.md

 For information about using an ACL with Amazon MSK, see [Apache Kafka ACLs](msk-acls.md)\.

 We recommend that you restrict access to your zookeeper nodes to prevent users from modifying ACLs\.
-For more information, see [Controlling Access to Apache ZooKeeper](zookeeper-security.md)\.
+For more information, see [Controlling access to Apache ZooKeeper](zookeeper-security.md)\.

 ## Limitations<a name="msk-password-limitations"></a>